This article contains affiliate links. We may earn a small commission if you purchase via these links.

 For more information on additional and premium features, see our article Straight VS Angled Design & Other Features to Consider.

-You can also find information on digiscoping, setting up and using a spotter and extra tips on choosing the right one for your needs in the article found here.
+You can also find information on digiscoping, setting up and using a spotter and extra tips on choosing the right one for your needs in our how to use a spotting scope article.

 Magnification is often more emphasized than any other feature of a spotter - whether it's due that kind of attention or not.
 And, you may be one of those hunters that have been sucked into the snares of not-entirely-truthful advertising and marketing tactics...